Their Spirit of Fun is the Reason For This Company.

 Chuck encouraged the industry executives to fill the void left by Spud and Rich's passing.

-Fun For A New Generation
+Now, For a New Generation

 Growing Up Fun

-Chuck's first product test didn't go according to plan but he had fun anyway and eventually got the hang of it!
+Chuck's first product test didn't go according to plan but he had fun and eventually got the hang of it!

-Fun For The Next Generation
+Fun For The Next Gen